-International students seeking to obtain an education in the United States have the opportunity to do so through the F-1 Student Visa.
+International students seeking to obtain an education in the United States have the opportunity to do so through the F-1 student visa.
 The F-1 is a non-immigrant visa which generally allows international students to remain in the United States so long as they are continuing to pursue their education through full-time course work.
-The F-1 program is beneficial not only to those international students seeking to immerse themselves in American culture, but is also vastly beneficial to American institutions of higher education in terms of diversity and the sharing of ideas.
+The F-1 student visa program is beneficial not only to those international students seeking to immerse themselves in American culture, but is also vastly beneficial to American institutions of higher education in terms of diversity and the sharing of ideas.

-Fortunately, there is little paperwork for an employer who hires F-1 students.
+There is little paperwork for an employer who hires F-1 students.
 Most paperwork is handled by the school and the United States Citizenship and Immigration Service (USCIS).
 If an employer wishes to continue to employ an international student after his or her work authorization expires, then it may do so under certain circumstances, provided the student is able to adjust his or her status to another visa category, such as the H-1B visa.
-Those desirous of learning more about the F-1 Visa are encouraged to contact a competent immigration attorney.